by Susan Flantzer © Unofficial Royalty 2015

 George IV was the first British monarch to visit Ireland (in August 1821) since the reign of King Richard II in the 14th century and the first British Hanover monarch (the British Hanover kings were also Kings of Hanover) to visit Hanover (in September 1821) in 66 years.
 His 21-day visit to Scotland in 1822, organized by author Sir Walter Scott, was the first by a British monarch since the reign of King Charles II.
 On his trip to Scotland, George IV frequently wore a kilt and this helped to make the traditional garb of Highland Scotland popular during the 19th century.

 The trip to Scotland was the last major trip that George IV took.
-After that, suffering from gout, arteriosclerosis, edema, and possibly porphyria, he spent more and more time in seclusion at Windsor Castle.
+After that, suffering from gout, arteriosclerosis, and edema, he spent more and more time in seclusion at Windsor Castle.
 Because of his excessive lifestyle, he had become so fat (his weight in 1830 was 130 kg/280 lbs) that he increasingly was an object of ridicule when he appeared in public.
 George IV’s final illness began in January 1830 with a severe cough.
 He improved slightly in March 1830 but continued to have respiratory problems, faintness, and urinary tract pain.
 King George IV died at the age of 67 on June 26, 1830, at Windsor Castle and the throne passed to the next surviving son of King George III, Prince William, Duke of Clarence who reigned as King William IV.
 George IV was buried in the Royal Tomb House at St. George’s Chapel, Windsor Castle.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.